GordonFerguson/wp-accumulations/public_html/wp-content/plugins/bd-accumulations/readme.txt

 1. Locate the plugin file and upload to your website Plugins folder.
 1. Log into WordPress and activate the plugin.
 1. Once the plugin is activated, go to `Settings > Foobot API` and add your Foobot API username and API key ([Get your Foobot API key here](https://api.foobot.io/apidoc/index.html "Foobot API")).
-1. Use the shortcode `[foobot-show-data device="foo"]`, where `foo` is your device name, to show the world your AQ data!
+1. Use the shortcode `[foobot-show-data accumulation="foo"]`, where `foo` is your accumulation name, to show the world your AQ data!

 == Frequently Asked Questions ==

-= Do I need to have a Foobot device to use this plugin =
+= Do I need to have a Foobot accumulation to use this plugin =

 No, but you do need access to one via the Foobot API in order to display data on your site.